keras-team/keras/README.md

 sudo pip install git+git://github.com/Theano/Theano.git
 ```

-When using the TensorFlow backend:
+*When using the TensorFlow backend:*
 - TensorFlow
     - [See installation instructions](https://github.com/tensorflow/tensorflow#download-and-setup).

-To install, `cd` to the Keras folder and run the install command:
+To install Keras, `cd` to the Keras folder and run the install command:
 ```
 sudo python setup.py install
 ```